Teacher Education

 - GRE Revised General Test- must have a composite score of 298 or higher with a minimum score of 150 on verbal and 145 on math and the score is within the previous 10 years.

-- For Early Childhood applicants: successful completion of Associate of Applied Science degree in Early Childhood from a Wisconsin Technical College (as indicated in state-wide agreement), with an overall minimum cumulative GPA of 2.75, and a minimum GPA of 3.0 in all early childhood courses and no grade less than a C+; and successful completion (grade of C+ or better) or current enrollment in EDU 210 Exploring Equity In Education and EDU 212 Mathematics for Elementary and Middle School Teachers I at time of application;
+- For Early Childhood applicants: successful completion of Associate of Applied Science degree in Early Childhood from a Wisconsin Area Technical College (as indicated in state-wide agreement), with an overall minimum cumulative GPA of 2.75, and a minimum GPA of 3.0 in all Early Childhood courses with a grade of C+ or higher; and successful completion, C+ or higher, or current enrollment in EDU 210 Exploring Equity In Education and EDU 212 Mathematics for Elementary and Middle School Teachers I at time of application;

-- For Secondary Education applicants: successful completion (grade of C+ or better) or current enrollment in EDU 100 Introduction to the Teaching Profession, EDU 200 Teaching the Whole Child and EDU 211 Child and Adolescent Development at time of application;
+- For Secondary Education applicants: successful completion, grade of C+ or higher, or current enrollment in EDU 100 Introduction to the Teaching Profession, EDU 200 Teaching the Whole Child and EDU 211 Child and Adolescent Development at time of application;

 Transfer Student Admission Procedure

-Students who wish to transfer into a licensure program may do so by meeting all of the above admission requirements.
-Students who have prior education coursework may request a course review to determine possible equivalency of competencies met in our coursework.
-At a minimum, students must present a course syllabus that addresses the learning outcomes, standards met within the course and assessments they are seeking to transfer.
-The faculty member evaluating the course evidence may require additional information to make a final determination.
+Students who wish to transfer into UW-Parkside EPP must meet the above admission requirements.
+Additionally, transfer students may request a course review to determine possible equivalency of competencies met for UW-Parkside courses, including with prior education coursework.
+At a minimum, transfer students must submit the requested transfer course syllabus that addresses the learning outcomes, course standards , and assessments.
+The Teacher Education faculty member evaluating the course evidence may require additional information to make a final determination.

 - All EDU course grades of C+ or higher

-- Completion of ENGL 101 Composition and Reading and MATH 102 Survey of Mathematics or MATH 111 College Algebra I with a grade of C or higher
+- Successful completion of ENGL 101 Composition and Reading and MATH 102 Quantitative Reasoning or MATH 111 College Algebra I with a grade of C or higher, or Praxis Core

 - Successful completion of the required EDU 100 and 200-level courses